vladimirsouza/lrRNAseqVariantCalling/README.md

 ## Calling genetic variants from Iso-Seq data

-To call variant from Iso-Seq data using our pipeline, the input files are:
+To call variants from Iso-Seq data using our pipeline, the input files are:
 * `INPUT_ISOSEQ_FASTQ`, path to a FASTQ file with CCS (HiFi) reads, the Iso-Seq data from which variants will called;
 * `REF_FASTA`, path to a FASTA file with all chromosomes of the reference genome.